-The Pike Island locks were constructed from 1959-63, and were opened in November 1963.
-The dam was constructed from 1962-65.
+The Pike Island locks were constructed from 1959-63 and were opened in November 1963.
+The dam was built from 1962-65.
 This structure replaced Locks and Dams 10 and 11, built by the Corps from 1912-16 and 1904-11, respectively.
-These had smaller lock chambers with old-style wooden wicket dams which were raised and lowered manually by the lock crews to maintain the required navigation depth in the river.
+These had smaller lock chambers with old-style wooden wicket dams, which the lock crews raised and lowered manually to maintain the required navigation depth in the river.

 Please wait, we are generating a dynamic map with locations.

 Find travel inspiration for your next trip, get the latest Ohio news &

 find out about great events with our newsletter!